There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

 11. Cave Stream Scenic Reserve

 I must admit, I was a little nervous before visiting this next attraction on Arthur’s Pass!
-Cave Stream Scenic Reserve is exactly as the name suggests a 594-meter (1,949 feet) cave with you guessed it, a stream running through it.
-This really is one of the coolest attractions in Arthur’s Pass and one you won’t read about on many blogs.
+The Cave Stream Scenic Reserve is exactly as the name suggests, a 594-meter (1,949 feet) cave with, you guessed it, a stream running through it.
+Despite being a little anxious when I first went in, this really is one of the coolest attractions in Arthur’s Pass, and one you won’t read about on many blogs.

 Although unique, it’s not for the faint-hearted and does involve some difficult terrain not suited to children or those with knee/hip problems.
-Accessing the cave is done by following a stream and depending on the weather it can get pretty deep (around waist-deep in some places.)
-Along the way, you must climb over rocks, and having someone who is fit and strong is recommended to help others (I had my partner with me and he helped others in the cave.)
+Accessing the cave is done by following a stream, and depending on the weather it can get pretty deep (around waist-deep in some places).

 There are two entrances, so if you plan on walking through, be sure to walk against the current.
-It takes around 1 hour to traverse the cave and there are some ladders you need to climb.
+Otherwise, you’ll be in for a traffic jam or two!
+It takes around 1 hour to traverse the cave and there are a few ladders you need to climb.
 It’s also important to bring one flashlight per person and never go alone.

-During winter the water is freezing so it’s not recommended to enter the cave.
-You should also check all sings before entering, as sometimes the water is too high and you are not allowed to enter the cave.
-This is especially true in the Spring or after lots of rain.
+During winter, the water is freezing, so it’s not recommended to enter the cave.
+You should also check all signs before entering, as sometimes the water is too high and access to the cave is therefore closed.
+This is especially true in the spring or after lots of rain.

-Thankfully, you don’t need to walk through the cave to enjoy it, and instead, you can walk to the entrance and just enjoy the first part of the cave.
+Thankfully, you don’t need to walk through the cave to enjoy it.
+Instead, you can walk to the entrance and just enjoy the first part of the cave.
 This is what a lot of people did while I was there!

 12. Lake Pearson

 For those with a campervan, tent, or motorhome, there is a DOC campsite at Lake Pearson.
-You can camp here for $10 per night per person (adult).
-You must book in advance though.
+You can camp here for $10 NZD per night per person (adult).
+You must book in advance to secure your spot, though.

 Alternatives to Driving Arthur’s Pass

-If you didn’t rent a car for your travels in New Zealand, then you’re going to have to book a tour to experience all that Arthur’s Pass has to offer.
+If you didn’t rent a car for your travels in New Zealand, then another fantastic option to experience the best of what Arthur’s Pass has to offer is by going as part of a tour!

-This tour really is the best option if you don’t have your own wheels.
-It costs $375 NZD per person and should be booked online here well in advance (it’s very popular and does often full book!)
+This tour really is the best option if you don’t have your own set of wheels – it costs just $390 NZD per person.

 Where to Stay Along Arthur’s Pass

-For the more luxurious travels consider staying at The Bealey Hotel.
+If you’re looking for a little more luxury, then consider staying at The Bealey Hotel!
 It’s around 10 kilometers (6.2 miles) from Arthur’s Pass Village but sits on the edge of the Waimakariri River.
-The rooms here are pretty nice and the views are spectacular!
+The rooms here are pretty nice and the views are nothing short of spectacular!

 Related Read: Continue on your road trip towards the town of Hokitika where you can explore a variety of attractions.